RIAMCO

 Scope & content

-Few non-fiction manuscripts exist, but included among them are several drafts of Smith's memoir of the eminent American poet Geroge Sterling (with whom he had engaged in lengthy correspondence) and essays on the aesthetics of poetry and fantasy fiction.
+Few non-fiction manuscripts exist, but included among them are several drafts of Smith's memoir of the eminent American poet George Sterling (with whom he had engaged in lengthy correspondence) and essays on the aesthetics of poetry and fantasy fiction.